Small bowel bacterial overgrowth

 - Short bowel syndrome

-caused by surgically removing a large part of the small intestine
+caused by surgical removal of part of the small intestine

 The most common symptoms are: